N - The Guru Granth Sahib Dictionary | Glossary

 daily, continuously.

-Etymology: Old Panjabi/Apabhransh - nit; Sanskrit - nitya (नित्य - without break, continuously, always).
+Etymology : Old Panjabi/Apabhransh - nit; Sanskrit - nitya (नित्य - without break, continuously, always).

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular.

-Etymology: Apabhransh - nivās; Prakrit - ṇivās; Sanskrit - nivās (निवास - place of dwelling).
+Etymology : Apabhransh - nivās; Prakrit - ṇivās; Sanskrit - nivās (निवास - place of dwelling).

 nivāsī